Tanmay19code/Skin-Cancer-Classification/README.md

 ##### Future Work:

 - The model can be improved by using a larger dataset.
-- The model can be improved by reducing the threshold value of clustering
+- The model can be improved by reducing the threshold value of clustering.
-- The time complexity of the model can be reduced.
+- Images with 3 channels (coloured images) can be used.
+- Adjusting the value of γ